Cynthia Rudin: Additional awards and honours

 In 2019, Rudin was elected as a Fellow of the American Statistical Association, and of the Institute of Mathematical Statistics "for her contributions to interpretable machine learning algorithms, prediction in large scale medical databases, and theoretical properties of ranking algorithms".
 She was elected as a Fellow of the Association for the Advancement of Artificial Intelligence in 2022.

-She received the prestigious Guggenheim Fellowship in 2022.
+She received the prestigious Guggenheim Fellowship in Natural Sciences in 2022.

-She received the 2013 INFORMS Innovative Applications in Analytics Award for her work on power grid reliability, the 2016 INFORMS Innovative Applications in Analytics Award for work on interpretable machine learning models for assessing cognitive decline, and the 2019 INFORMS Innovative Applications in Analytics Award for work on interpretable machine learning models for seizure prediction in critically ill patients, leading to the 2HELPS2B score used in intensive care units.
+She received the 2013 INFORMS Innovative Applications in Analytics Award for her work on electrical grid reliability, the 2016 INFORMS Innovative Applications in Analytics Award for work on interpretable machine learning models for assessing cognitive decline, and the 2019 INFORMS Innovative Applications in Analytics Award for work on interpretable machine learning models for seizure prediction in critically ill patients, leading to the 2HELPS2B score used in intensive care units.

 Rudin was the co-winner of the Manufacturing and Service Operations Management Best Operations Management paper in Operations Research Award from INFORMS in 2021.

 Rudin was a winner of the FICO Recognition Award for the Explainable Machine Learning Challenge in 2018.

 Rudin was a Finalist for 2017 Daniel H. Wagner Prize for Excellence in Operations Research in 2017.

 Rudin was named by Businessinsider.com as one of the 12 most impressive professors at MIT in 2015.